Don Weis: Biography

 Happy Days, Starsky and Hutch, CHiPs, The Courtship of Eddie's Father, Hawaii Five-O, The Andros Targets, and The San Pedro Beach Bums, among others.

 Weis won two Directors Guild of America Awards for television direction in 1956 and again in 1958.

-Weis married Dori in 1950.
+Weis married Dori Perlman in 1950.
 They had two daughters together, Deborah and Pamela, before they divorced in 1955.
 Weis married actress Rebecca Welles on August 25, 1961, in Los Angeles.
 Welles had two daughters from a previous marriage, Elizabeth and actress Gwen Welles.

 Weis died in Los Angeles in 2000, at 78 years of age.
 He was interred in Santa Fe, New Mexico at the Santa Fe National Cemetery.
-Rebecca was interred beside him upon her passing in 2017.
+Rebecca was interred beside him after her death in 2017.